joinpursuit/Pursuit-Core-iOS/fundamentals/loops/README.md

 ### Objective
 - To understand and determine how and when to use loops
 - To understand and use `while` loops
-- To understand and us  `for-in` loops, in both the collection and range variants
+- To understand and use  `for-in` loops, in both the collection and range variants
 - To understand control flow through the use of `break` and `continue`

 ### Readings